MRGilak/moonwalk/_notes/Computer Science/Cryptography/Modular arithmetic.md

 layout: note
 title: "Modular arithmetic"
 date: 2025-08-23
-excerpt: "In a world without division, modular arithmetic reigns supreme, where remainders hold the secrets to cryptic codes and the Euclidean Algorithm uncovers hidden patterns in the realm of integers.
-But what lies at the heart of this mysterious "
+excerpt: "Modular arithmetic is a system of arithmetic where numbers wrap around after reaching a certain value, defined by the modulus."
 ---

 #cryptography #computer-science